The Face of Marble (1946) Directed by William Beaudine (Ghosts on the Loose and Bela’s The Ape Man and Billy the Kid VS Dracula)

 The storm causes a transformer to blow, I guess that is this Wescott Gage they talk about.
 The dead sailor with the face of marble?
-He looks more like a guy with a face of Revlon Cover Up Foundation, suddenly clutches the back of his neck and drops to the floor like a flounder.
-Dr Randolph checks his pulse “he’s dead quite dead, beyond help now”
+He looks more like a guy with the face of Revlon Cover Up Foundation, suddenly clutches the back of his neck and drops to the floor like a flounder.
+Dr. Randolph checks his pulse “he’s dead quite dead, beyond help now”

 Maria is watching from the shadowy corners like a minion from the cult of “The Matchmaking Crone Society” Elaine is begging David to leave and stop helping Charles with his experiments.
 Maria is elated that her ” little one” is in love with David.

 Dr. Randolph and David bring the sailor back to the beach and alert the coast guard that the body has washed ashore.
 The next morning over breakfast the headline in the local paper says Sailor found on the beach.
 Maria serves the men and looks strangely at David, who tells Randolph that she doesn’t like him very much, in which Randolph says:

 “Oh, she’s a strange sort of person, devoted to my wife almost as much as her dog Brutus.
 She’s always practicing some strange kind of mysterious jungle rite, I don’t know how Elaine puts up with it.”
 Then David shows him a little doll “Do you suppose she had anything to do with this, I found it under my pillow this morning.”
 He hands him the doll.
 “I wouldn’t be a bit surprised, Maria seems to have taken an interest in you my boy.”